Feel-ix-343/markdown-oxide/README.md

 </details>

 - [ ] Subheading completions in the form [[file#heading#subheading]] from https://help.obsidian.md/Linking+notes+and+files/Internal+links#Link+to+a+heading+in+a+note (Note: right now you can link to subheadings through [[file#subheading]])
+- [ ] Headings in the current file
 - [ ] Metadata completions
 - [ ] Dataview completions
 - [ ] Metadata tag completions